 Unlike Vendors, Amazon Sellers have the ability to email customers directly through the platform’s messaging system.
 This is a frequently used path by many Sellers to follow-up with a sale, ensure customer satisfaction, and attempt to procure a review.
 There are even third-party systems that will integrate with the platform and deliver an automatic cadence of messages scheduled by days following the sale.

-Using this for review acquisition, however, has its limitations.
+Using this to earn more product reviews, however, has its limitations.
 For one, Sellers need to be precise in working the message in a way that won’t violate Amazon’s guidelines as far as review requests.
 Secondly, with many Amazon Sellers having abused this functionality within Seller Central — loading up Amazon customers’ inboxes with spammy emails — Amazon now offers its users the ability to opt out of receiving any post-sale follow-up messaging from Sellers.

 If your organization has the agility, another potential way to drive reviews is to include messaging on or within the product packaging encouraging a customer to ‘Tell us how we’re doing.’
 On top of the logistical considerations, again the issue here – like the email service — is needing to be very precise about verbiage as to not violate Amazon policies.